laravel/docs/authentication.md

 When a user is not successfully authenticated, they will be automatically redirected back to the login form.

-Also you need to modify the method `handle` of class `RedirectIfAuthenticated` by changing the return statement in case authentication check passes:
+Also you need to modify the method `handle` of class `RedirectIfAuthenticated` by changing the return statement in the case when authentication check passes:

     public function handle($request, Closure $next, $guard = null) {